cbonoz/online25/README.md

 ## How It Works

-SafeSend uses a **modular oracle pattern** where the payment escrow contract (SafeSendContract) consults an external fraud detection oracle (SimpleFraudOracle) through a standardized interface (IFraudOracle).
+SafeSend uses a **oracle pattern** where the payment escrow contract (SafeSendContract) consults an external fraud detection oracle (ex: SimpleFraudOracle) through a standardized interface (IFraudOracle).
 This architectural separation enables:

 1. **Immutable Payment Logic** - Core escrow contract never needs updates
 2. **Evolving Fraud Detection** - Oracle can be upgraded as new threats emerge